 Blake accepts commissions on a very limited basis.
 He has developed unique methods of choosing what current subject he desires to paint.
 He may be presented with a recommendation or request that he is not keen on painting, yet it may eventually be something that sparks his interest.
 A masterpiece comes from an artist who is passionate about his or her subject.
 Therefore, no guarantees can be made as to when a commission request will make it to his easel.
 As you may have heard, artists can be temperamental.
 There is a list of requests on file for him to review when he begins a new piece to see what he will want or is willing to paint.
 Blake does sell originals when they become available.
 However, many Blake Henkel originals are sold each November at an annual charity silent auction at the High Point TAG Art Gallery, to benefit The Arc of High Point's creative arts program.

-Blake was recently signed to Yosemite Home Decor for a line of his prints to be sold to their customers.
-Products from YHD can be found at places such as Bed Bath and Beyond, Wayfair, Overstock, Lowes, Home Depot and many other home decor and furniture stores across the country who chose to carry Blake's line.
-(See the Photo Gallery below) This is a new partnership, and we won't know where they are carried for some time as wholesale orders are placed by the retailers for what they will carry in their own stores.
+Blake was recently signed to Yosemite Home Decor for nine of his prints to be sold to their customers.
+Products from YHD can be found at places such as Overstock.com, Lowe's Home Improvement and many other home decor and furniture stores across the country who chose to carry Blake's line.
+(See the Photo Gallery below) This is a new partnership, and we won't know all of the retailers who carry his line as the wholesale orders are placed by retail stores for what they will carry in their own stores.
 Each piece sold will carry a hangtag with information about Blake and a portion of their sales will be donated by YHD to The National Autism Assocation.

 Blake began painting images of St John (US Virgin Islands) in 2017 from photos his mother took on her first visit there.
 Soon after her visit, Hurricanes Irma and Maria destroyed the island paradise.
 Blake began selling his St John inspired artwork prints and sent the money to the schools on the island to help in their rebuilding and recovery efforts.
 He was able to donate in 2017 to St John Christian Academy in the months just after the hurricanes.
 The resilient people of St John are doing an amazing job on the recovery and rebuilding in the aftermath of the devastation and Blake was able to visit the island in 2018, for the first time, and brought a donation to Gifft Hill School.
 In 2019, he was able to visit again and present another donation to St John Christian Academy.
 Blake has plans to donate to Julius E. Sprauve Elementary School in Cruz Bay, St John next year.